-PAs and AAs are two of the four groups known collectively as medical associate professions (MAPs).
-The other two, who we will not be regulating, are advanced critical care practitioners and surgical care practitioners.
+PAs and AAs are two of the three groups known collectively as medical associate professions (MAPs).
+The third, who we will not be regulating, is surgical care practitioners.

 There are around 3,000 PAs and 180 AAs working in the UK.
 Although the numbers are relatively small at the moment, we expect them to grow steadily in the next few years.
-36 UK universities currently run PA courses, and one university offers the AA course.
+36 UK universities currently run PA courses, and three universities offer the AA course.

 What will regulation look like?

 In many ways, how we regulate PAs and AAs will be similar to how we regulate doctors.
 There will be policies and processes that cover:

 Our regulatory framework will be proportionate, reflecting the size of the professions, their roles and responsibilities.

 Once regulation starts, all PAs and AAs should join our register.
 There will be a transitional period before it becomes an offence to practise as a PA or AA without being registered with us.
 However, we'll encourage everyone to register as soon as they are able.
 Your employer might require you to apply for registration immediately after regulation begins.